Super Bowl Play-by-Play | WTOP

 MIAMI GARDENS, Fla.
-(AP) — (AP) — Play-by-play of the 2020 Super Bowl between the San Francisco 49ers and Kansas City Chiefs:
+(AP) — Play-by-play of the 2020 Super Bowl between the San Francisco 49ers and Kansas City Chiefs:

 |FIRST QUARTER